 What is Japanese encephalitis?

-In the vast majority of cases (approaching 99%), people will experience very mild or no symptoms from an infection.
+In the vast majority of cases (about 99%), people will experience very mild or no symptoms from an infection.
 In a small number of cases, infection may lead to swelling of the brain (encephalitis) and its associated symptoms, including headache, high fever, disorientation, coma, tremors and convulsions.
+In people who do develop the disease, 10-30% will die and 50% will have a permanent disability.

 Sources & Citations

-2. NSW Government, Department of Health.
+2. NSW Government Department of Health.
 Japanese encephalitis fact sheet.
-Available at; http://www.health.nsw.gov.au/Infectious/factsheets/Pages/japanese_encephalitis.aspx (accessed 10 March 2020).
+Available at: https://www.health.nsw.gov.au/Infectious/factsheets/Pages/japanese_encephalitis.aspx (accessed 16 November 2021).